dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 Now you want to mock this interface such that you can set expectations on it.
-However, you also want to use `FakeFoo` for the default behavior, as duplicating it in the mock object is, well, a lot of work.
+However, you also want to use `FakeFoo` for the default behavior, as duplicating it in the mock object is, well, m_a lot of work.

-When you define the mock class using gMock, you can have it delegate its default action to a fake class you already have, using this pattern:
+When you define the mock class using gMock, you can have it delegate its default action to m_a fake class you already have, using this pattern:

 ```cpp
 class MockFoo : public Foo {